ZhenyingZhu/StudyNotes/SystemDesign.md

   - Quorums for reading and writing: if there are n replicas, every writes must be confirmed by w nodes to be considered as successful.
 Must query at least r nodes for each read. w + r >= n.
 Normally n is a odd number (3 or 5). w = r = (n + 1) / 2.
 When read, we can tolerate n - r nodes to be unavailable.
 When writes, n - w.
   - Limitations of Quorum Consistency:
     - to gain lower latency and higher availability, can let w + r < n, if client doesn't that cares about not reading stale data
-    - even with w + r > n, if sloppy quorum is used (client thought it was successfully connected to some nodes but actually not), there is no guaranteed overlap between read and write nodes.
+    - even with w + r > n, if sloppy quorum is used (when quorum cannot maintain, writes to nodes that are not belongs to w and r nodes), there is no guaranteed overlap between read and write nodes.
     - concurrent writes may succeed on different nodes, but winner is chosen by timestamp.
 Before the conflict is resolved, writes can be lost due to clock skew.
     - if a write happens concurrently with a read, some nodes have the write while others don't.
     - if a write succeed on less than n - r nodes, it should be rolled back, but some nodes might not rolled back yet when read occurs